okube-ai/laktory/docs/concepts/sourcessinks.md

 reusable mechanisms for reading data of various nature given different configuration and various execution contexts.

 It is generally used as a component of a [pipeline](pipeline.md) node.
+In this context, the sink may be used to store the output of the node or some quarantined data if [expectations](dataquality.md) are set and not met.

 #### File Data Source